ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 Root access for SSH can be activated.

-For the well-known safety aspects, we advise against it.
+We advise against it for the well-known safety aspects.
 To install ioBroker, it is sufficient to use the sudo command and precede the respective command.

 ### Installation Node.js
 The following instructions should also be used for a downgrade.